dtheodor79/dfSelector/README.md

 Feel free to change how the firmware handles switching, so it suits to your configuration 😉.

 # Pictures of the ESP32 implementation
-Here are a few images of the final prototype on my A500:
+Here are a few images of the final prototype on my A500.

+WDF mounted above the floppy ribbon cable connector:

 ![concept](/images/image1.jpg)

+Loading Cannon Fodder from the Gotek emulator as DF1:

 ![concept](/images/image2.jpg)

+Another view of the WDF mounted above the floppy ribbon cable connector:

 ![concept](/images/image3.jpg)

+Gotek emulator connected externally:

 ![concept](/images/image4.jpg)

 Hope you find it useful!! 😎